yellowdog/python-examples/README.md

 - `imagesId`
 - `instanceTags`
-- `requirementName`: derived from the `name` property in the `TOML` configuration.
+- `requirementName`: obtained from the `name` property in the `TOML` configuration.
 (The name will be generated automatically if not supplied in either the TOML file or the JSON specification.)
-- `requirementNamespace`: derived from the `namespace` property in the `TOML` configuration
+- `requirementNamespace`: obtained from the `namespace` property in the `TOML` configuration
-- `requirementTag`: : derived from the `requirementTag` property at the `workerPool` level, or the `tag` in the `common` configuration
+- `requirementTag`: : obtained from the `requirementTag` property at the `workerPool` level, or the `tag` in the `common` configuration
 - `targetInstanceCount`
 - `templateId`
 - `userData`